DonHulieo/duff/README.md

 ## Features

-- **Package** A recreation of the Lua `package` library in pure Lua, allowing you to import modules using `require`, import environments using and export their methods using `import` and and setting a global namespace for your modules with `as`.
+- **Package** A recreation of the Lua `package` library in pure Lua, allowing you to load modules using `require`, import environments using and export their methods using `import` and changing the namespace of your modules with `as`.
 - **Array:** A module for the creation and manipulation of consecutive integer indexed arrays, providing a number of Functional Programming methods.
 - **Async:** Allows you to call and return functions asynchronously, using promises.
 - **Bench:** Allows you to benchmark the performance of a function, and returns the time taken to execute the function in milliseconds.